F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 1. Configure the BIG-IP to send log messages about CGNAT processes.
 For instructions, see the CGNAT Implementations guide chapter on logging for your BIG-IP version.
 For example, for BIG-IP 14.0, see |cgnatdocs|.
 Make sure of the following:

-   - The Large Scale NAT (LSN) Pool must use the Telemetry Streaming Log Publisher you created (**telemetry_publisher** if you used the AS3 example to configure TS logging).  |br| If you have an existing pool, update the pool to use the TS Log Publisher:
+   - The Large Scale NAT (LSN) Pool must use the BIG-IP Telemetry Streaming Log Publisher you created (**telemetry_publisher** if you used the BIG-IP AS3 example to configure BIG-IP TS logging).  |br| If you have an existing pool, update the pool to use the BIG-IP TS Log Publisher:

      - TMSH:|br| ``modify ltm lsn-pool cgnat_lsn_pool log-publisher telemetry_publisher``
      - GUI:|br| **Carrier Grade NAT > LSN Pools > LSN Pools List**  |br| |br|